DDJager/project-2.4/README.md

 use "venv\Scripts\activate.bat" (Windows) to switch to this application's environment.
 Type "deactivate" in the command line to switch back to the global environment.
 - Use "pip install -r requirements.txt" (in virtualenv mode) to install all python libraries to your virtual environment.
 NOTE: If you ever add a new library (like flask-redis
 ), use "pip freeze > requirements.txt" to write all the current pip installations along with the recently installed pip library to the requirements.txt file (For more info: https://pip.pypa.io/en/stable/reference/pip_freeze/)
+- To run the server, find out what Python file initializes/bootstraps the application and type "python file_name.py".
+The server will be running on http://127.0.0.1:5000/